szanata/node-terraform-awscli/README.md

-# node810-terraform-awscli-docker
+# node-terraform-awscli-docker

 Docker image with a stack to develop with AWS lambdas

-- Node 8.10
+- node (see version)
-- AWS-CLI
+- aws cli
 - Terraform
 - github
+- bash
+- GNU parallel
+- openssh